Christian views on slavery: Patristic era

 By the early 4th century, the manumission in the church, a form of emancipation, was added in the Roman law.
 Slaves could be freed by a ritual in a church, performed by a Christian bishop or priest.
 It is not known if baptism was required before this ritual.
 Subsequent laws, as the Novella 142 of Justinian, gave to the bishops the power to free slaves.

 Several early figures, while not openly advocating abolition, did make sacrifices to emancipate or free slaves seeing liberation of slaves as a worthy goal.
-These include Saint Patrick (415-493), Acacius of Amida (400-425), and Ambrose (337 – 397 AD).
+These include Saint Patrick (415–493), Acacius of Amida (400–425), and Ambrose (337–397 AD).

 Gregory of Nyssa (c.
 335–394) went even further and stated opposition to all slavery as a practice.
+Gregory of Nyssa's sermon on owning slaves and pride (380 AD), anticipated the moral groundwork of the abolitionist movement by nearly 1,500 years and is the earliest elaboration of abolition that surivies from antiquity.
+He would tell masters that they and their slaves shared the same origin, the same life, the same sufferings, breathed the same air, saw the same sun, ate the same food, and their two bodies became one dust after death.

-Later Saint Eligius (588-650) used his vast wealth to purchase British and Saxon slaves in groups of 50 and 100 in order to set them free.
+Later Saint Eligius (588–650) used his vast wealth to purchase British and Saxon slaves in groups of 50 and 100 in order to set them free.

 Saint Pelagia is depicted by James the Deacon as having freed her slaves, male and female, "taking their golden torcs off with her own hands".
 This is described as a highly virtuous and praiseworthy act, an important part of Pelagia's ending her sinful life as a courtesan and embarking on a virtuous Christian life, eventually achieving sainthood.

 Byzantine Empire

 The Byzantine law "Ecloga" (Εκλογή) of 726 for the first time introduced the method of emancipation by baptism, whereby a master or a member of his family "received the slave after baptism by immersion".
 This measure opened the way to war-captives to be incorporated in the Byzantine society, in both the public and private sector.

 A shift in the view of slavery in the Byzantine Empire is noticed, which by the 10th century transformed gradually a slave-object into a slave-subject.
-The Christian captive or slave is perceived not as a private property but “as an individual endowed with his own thoughts and words”.
+The Christian captive or slave is perceived not as a private property but "as an individual endowed with his own thoughts and words".
 Thus, the Christian perception of slavery weakened the submission of slave to his earthly master by strengthening the ties of man to his God.